Mary Grave Trust

 The Trust is the result of the achievement and generosity of one local man.
 Born and educated in Workington, Burton Dunglinson was responsible for the relocation of the former ElectroFlo and Solway Flowmeters from London to West Cumbria.
 Having worked in America in the 1920’s, he was aware of the value of travel for young people.

-The Trust began working with the Foundation in 2005 and since that date, over £714,000 has been awarded to more than 900 young people.
+The Trust began working with the Foundation in 2005.
 Most grants fund school trips such as language trips to France and Spain or art and religious studies trips to New York.

 One teacher, whose pupils received support said: “The fund gives the school confidence that less well-off families are supported to take part in great activities we offer.
 Coming from a family where my parents were long term unemployed meaning I never went on any school trips as a child, it means a great deal to me to see your organisation doing this kind of work”.